-I am a full-time software engineer at Censys, completing my undergraduate degree part-time at the University of Michigan.
-I also participate in election security research under the direction of Professor Alex Halderman.
+I am a full-time software engineer at Apple, working on low-code tools as part of Claris.
+Previously, I was an engineer at Censys.
+I have an undergrad from the University of Michigan, where I participated in election security research under the direction of Professor Alex Halderman.
 In my free time, I enjoy spending time with family and driving on road trips.

-I'm currently working on the data team at Censys, writing Go code to scan and store metadata about IPv4 and IPv6 hosts with open ports on the Internet.
+At Censys, I wrote Go code to scan and store metadata about IPv4 and IPv6 hosts with open ports on the Internet.
 I have also had the opportunity to work on the Certificates v2 dataset.
-(Currently in beta here!)
 This data powers the Censys search frontend, BigQuery tables for enterprise and researchers, and the ASM product.

 I began working in the election security field before my senior year of high school, when I had the chance to work on a security usability paper that earned the Best Student Paper Award at IEEE Security and Privacy 2020.
 Additionally, I have been fortunate to work with Kevin Chang to speak at DEF CON 27 in regards to voter files and voter registration security.
 There, I was also part of the Voting Machine Hacking Village, where I worked with my colleague, Henry Meng, and Oregon State undergraduates to discover vulnerabilities in the Dominion ImageCast Precinct ballot tabulator.
 More recently, I co-authored a paper on the efficacy of logic and accuracy (L&A) testing across the United States.

-During my undergrad, I was able to take some interesting courses.
+During my undergrad, I've been able to take some interesting courses.
 I've highlighted a few here along with some group projects completed for those classes.